spica-engine/site/docs/content/pro/cloud-functions.md

 ## Table of contents

-## Increasing Response Time
+## Reducing Response Time

 Users are not willing to wait more than 500 milliseconds these days.
 Because of the time limit, your custom APIs should respond as possible as fast.
-To increase your response time, you can use the `batching` feature in cloud functions.
+To reduce your response time, you can use the `batching` feature in cloud functions.
 To take the best performance from the cloud functions, you can follow the steps below;

 1. Enable batching with the optimum `batching deadline` setting
 2. Change every `@spica-devkit/bucket` operations to `@spica-devkit/database`